Ferdinand the Bull (film): Reception

 The short film is broadcast in several countries every year on Christmas Eve as a part of the annual Disney Christmas show From All of Us to All of You.
 The Christmas show is especially popular in Sweden where it has aired since 1959 and has become a Christmas tradition.
 The replacement of Ferdinand the Bull with The Ugly Duckling in 1982 resulted in public outcry.
 The next year, in 1983, the change was reverted and Ferdinand the Bull returned to Swedish television.

 Ferdinand the Bull won the 1938 Oscar for Best Short Subject (Cartoons).
-It won against several other nominated Disney shorts including the Mickey Mouse short Brave Little Tailor, the Donald Duck feature Good Scouts, and the Silly Symphonies short Mother Goose Goes Hollywood.
+It won against several other nominated Disney shorts including the Mickey Mouse short Brave Little Tailor, the Donald Duck feature Good Scouts and the Silly Symphonies short, Mother Goose Goes Hollywood.

-It is sometimes programmed by orchestras as a piece dor narrator & Orchestra.
+It is sometimes programmed by orchestras as a piece for a narrator & an orchestra.

 Home media

 The short was released on December 6, 2005, on Walt Disney Treasures: Disney Rarities - Celebrated Shorts: 1920s–1960s.